 You will not regret this.

-- Don't avoid the church out of spite, false pride, a sense of intellectual superiority, or other facile reasoning.
-It's much deeper than you think.
-Most criticism of the church is based on outmoded and simplistic caricatures of Christianity.
-(And declaring yourself a militant athiest does seem to sell a lot of books, doesn't it?
+Don't avoid the church out of spite, false pride, a sense of intellectual superiority, or other facile reasoning.
+It's much deeper than you think—infinitely deeper.
+Most criticism of the Christian religion is based on outmoded and simplistic caricatures.
+Many critics set up a sophomoric, straw-man version of Christianity and attack that.
+They don’t even understand what they are attacking.
+And declaring yourself a militant atheist does seem to sell a lot of books, doesn't it?

 St. Paul's is a vibrant, growing parish and the second largest parish in the Diocese of Olympia (after St. Mark's Cathedral).